jaredkrinke/log/content/posts/static-site-generators/md2blog-design.md

 title: Designing md2blog, a zero-config static site generator for dev blogs
 description: Here's the design of my in-progress static site generator, md2blog.
 keywords: [metalsmith,md2blog]
-date: 2021-10-26
+date: 2021-10-27
 ---
 # Background
 After [investigating many popular static site generators](comparison.md), I wasn't able to find a convenient static site generator that met my needs out of the box.
 Fortunately, I was able to leverage [Metalsmith](https://metalsmith.io/) (and numerous plugins) to get what I wanted.
-I'm calling the resulting program **md2blog**.
+I'm calling the resulting tool **md2blog**.

 In this post, I'm going to cover the design of md2blog.
 Note that md2blog is a work in progress that has not been released yet.

 # Design goals
 Here's the overarching goal of md2blog:

-> Convert a *self-contained, organized* pile of [Markdown](https://daringfireball.net/projects/markdown/) posts (along with some basic metadata) into a *minimal, but fully functional* static blog, with *zero configuration*.
+> Convert a *self-contained, organized* pile of [Markdown](https://daringfireball.net/projects/markdown/) posts into a *minimal, but fully functional* static blog, requiring *zero configuration*.

 The key differentiator for md2blog is the "self-contained, organized" part.
 By this, I mean: